besttlookk/Javascript-Theory/0_Notes/OOP/01_objects.md

 person["name"]["first"];
 ```

-- This looks very similar to how you access the items in an array, and it is basically the same thing — instead of using an index number to select an item, you are using the name associated with each member's value.
+- This looks very similar to how you access the items in an array, and it is basically the same thing — **instead of using an index number to select an item, you are using the name associated with each member's value.**
-- It is no wonder that objects are sometimes called associative arrays — they map strings to values in the same way that arrays map numbers to values.
+- It is no wonder that objects are sometimes called **associative arrays** — they **map strings to values** in the same way that **arrays map numbers to values.**

-### **Setting object members / Adding a new property to an object**
+### Setting(updating) object members / Adding a new property to an object

 - Unlike objects in other programming languages such as Java and C++, you can add a property to an object after object creation.
 - you can also set (update) the value of object members by declaring the member you want to set (using dot or bracket notation), like this: